makefastworkshop/LRVent/README.md

 In addition to the 3D printed parts (in the `PrintFiles` directory), you'll need a few other things:

-* **Windshield Wiper Motor**.
+* **1 x Windshield Wiper Motor**.
 You can use pretty much any wiper motor, but you'll need to modify the design to properly hold the motor in place and attach to the *WiperArm*.

   So far, wiper motors for these vehicles have been implemented/tested: